 - File size.
 Obviously, smaller files like texts or images will upload quicker than 4k videos.

 - Your device capacity.
 Check upload speed of your hardware+software tandem.
 Large or bulk file upload is a big burden for your device processor.
 This, in turn, affects your performance.
 Also, avoid running many tasks at the same time.
-This is also the culprit behind your cloud storage running slow.
-Let’s consider what happens when you upload a file to Google Drive.
+This is also the culprit behind your storage running slow.
+Let’s consider what happens when you upload files to Google Drive.
 Once you click Upload files/folders > Open, Google Drive needs some time to process your data.
-The cloud storage is scanning files & rendering previews.
+The storage is scanning files & rendering previews.

-For example, if it’s an image or video, the system takes processing time to convert the asset into a variety of formats, codecs, and resolutions.
+For example, if it’s an image or video, the system takes processing time to convert the digital asset into a variety of formats, codecs, and resolutions.
 It makes sure you can open your social media marketing on whatever device you’re using.

 Our rough estimation says that you’ll need 1 hour per 1 GB to upload a video (or any other type of file).
 Add 10 minutes per GB to this number for video processing.